 (4) The Board must comply with a direction under subregulation (3) as soon as is practicable.

+[Regulation 8 amended: Gazette 10 Oct 2014 p.
+3675.]

 9. Strategic development plan pending agreement

-(1) This regulation applies if the Board and the Minister have not reached agreement on a draft strategic development plan for the Board before the start of a financial year.
+(1) This regulation applies if the Board and the Treasurer have not reached agreement on a draft strategic development plan for the Board before the start of a financial year.

 (2) The latest draft plan is to be the strategic development plan for the Board until a draft strategic development plan is agreed to under regulation 10.